7dei/7dei/README.md

 I build any project that comes to mind, focusing on utility and learning, but also having fun.
 I code sometimes with Python or Java, both languages that I genuinely enjoy.
 ____________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________
 🎮 My Journey
 I started coding early—at the age of 10—building mods and plugins for Minecraft servers just for fun.
-After a professional hiatus competing in Fortnite at an elite level, I returned to programming two years ago.
+I returned to programming two years ago.
 That competitive drive now fuels my constant learning and project development.
 I treat coding as a passion and a challenging hobby, striving constantly to get better.

 🎧 Interests